Inside: Learn why our child’s mental and emotional health desperately deserve more support and the best way to be an advocate.

 I have encountered stigma through disapproving stares of strangers at the store when my daughter’s invisible disability overwhelms her ability to cope, and she begins to yell and meltdown.

-As both a mental health professional and a parent of a child that deals with mental illness, I’m here to say it’s about damn time parents begin to examine their own thinking around this topic.
+As both a mental health professional and a parent of a child that deals with mental health challenges, I’m here to say it’s about damn time parents begin to examine their own thinking around this topic.

 Statistics from the National Institute of Mental Health (NIMH) indicate that ‘just over 20 percent (or 1 in 5) of children, either currently or at some point during their life, have had a seriously debilitating mental disorder.’